Travel Updates Related to COVID-19

 In December 2012, the Guidebook was updated with the most recent changes to federal and state laws and regulations.
 Sections on best practices, prevention, and mitigation of incompatible land use were also expanded.

 Although the Guidebook is intended to be accessible to a wide audience, the laws, regulations, and guidelines governing airspace and airport protection zoning in Florida are complex.
-The Guidebook is therefore supplemented by two additional documents: the Guidebook Brochure and the Airport Compatible Land Use – A Primer to the Guidebook.
+The Guidebook is therefore supplemented by two additional documents: the 2020 Airport Airspace & Land Use Guidebook Primer.
 The purpose of the brochure is to increase awareness of the Guidebook by being available to interested parties at meetings and events.
 The primer provides a brief, top-level overview of laws, regulations, issues and solutions to matters related to airport land use compatibility.

 The complex nature of three-dimensional airspace obstruction surfaces makes displaying them on a two-dimensional map highly challenging.
 As part of the Compatible Land Use Project, FDOT developed maps in accordance with requirements of Section 333.03(1), FS.
 These maps show the extent of the area around public-use aviation facilities that may be subject to airport protection zoning and tall structure notification criteria.